-Fidelity believes that the commitment to E&S risk management requires leading by example.
-We therefore manage the E&S footprints associated with our internal operations and undertakings by making sustainability Fidelity Bank Plc RC: 103022 considerations an integral part of everyday work in our offices wherever located.
+Fidelity Bank believes that the commitment to E&S risk management requires leading by example.
+We therefore manage the E&S footprints associated with our internal operations and undertakings by making sustainability considerations an integral part of everyday work in our offices wherever located.
 This commitment includes pursuing best practices in environmental and social management with the objective of achieving carbon neutrality and conservation of nature in our business operations.
-We do this by continually seeking innovative ways for efficient use of materials and resources such as energy and water consumption and efficient management of paper and electronic waste in our banking operations.
+We do this by continually seeking innovative ways for efficient use of materials and resources such as energy, fuel and water consumption and efficient management of paper and electronic waste in our banking operations.

 In this regard, the Bank has since 2008 embraced the environmental management concepts of reduce, reuse and recycle.
 Strategies to realize our commitment to these concepts led to our use of recycled biodegradable paper cash bags as against the common practice among our peers who use polyethylene cash bags.
 We have equally implemented paperless computing concepts which ensure that most internally generated communication within the Bank are handled electronically without recourse to paper printing.
 Our cashless banking concepts have eliminated the use of paper and cheque books for certain categories of transactions resulting in huge paper savings.
 Likewise, about 95 per cent of our customer statements are delivered electronically.

 In pursuit of our nature conservation and environmental beautification strategies, the Bank works with State and Local Governments to create and maintain green parks in key locations across Nigeria.
-In 2016, the Bank continued to maintain its environmental advocacy programme through financial sponsorship and physical participation in the Nigerian Conservation Foundation / Lagos State Government organized Walk-for-Nature programme.
+In 2017, the Bank continued to maintain its environmental advocacy programme through financial sponsorship and physical participation in the Nigerian Conservation Foundation / Lagos State Government organized Walk-for-Nature programme.

-As part of E&S footprints management, Fidelity aligns its community investment programmes with its overall goals for economic and social development within communities in which the Bank operates.
+As part of E&S footprints management, Fidelity aligns its community investing programmes with its overall goals for economic and social development within communities in which the Bank operates.
 The Bank strives for positive social contributions in these communities by providing basic needs, reducing poverty, supporting education, improving health and increasing long-term employment through its internal community help initiative tagged "Fidelity Helping Hands Project (FHHP)".
 Fidelity also raises staff awareness regarding this commitment.

-In 2016, key projects completed and handed over to beneficiary communities under the scheme include renovation of health centres and schools, provision of healthcare support, donation of educational materials to schools and relief materials to Internally Displaced Persons (IDP) camps and orphanages/special children's centres, etc.
+In 2017, key projects completed and handed over to beneficiary communities under the scheme include renovation of health care centres, construction of ultra-modern bus stops, drilling and repair of boreholes, donation of healthcare materials to hospitals, educational materials to schools and relief materials to Internally Displaced Persons (IDP) camps and orphanages/special children's centres, etc.